Multiple people shot at Michigan splash pad park, suspect dead: Police

-ROCHESTER PARK HILLS, Mich. — Nine people were shot, including two children, after a person opened fire at a splash pad park in Michigan Saturday afternoon, according to police.
+ROCHESTER, Mich. — Nine people were shot, including two children, when a 42-year-old gunman allegedly unleashed a barrage of nearly 30 rounds at a splash pad park in Michigan Saturday afternoon, authorities said.

 The Oakland County Sheriff's office said the suspect was found dead after the shooting near the Brooklands Plaza Splash Pad in Rochester Hills, about 25 miles north of Detroit, Saturday evening.

 Oakland County Sheriff Mike Bouchard told reporters that preliminary information shows the shooting appeared to be random.
-The suspect allegedly exited a vehicle, opened fire on the splash pad, reloaded, opened fire again and then left, according to Bouchard.
+The suspect allegedly exited a vehicle, opened fire on the splash pad, reloaded, opened fire again and then left, Bouchard said.

 The suspect allegedly fired 28 rounds, according to the sheriff.

-An 8-year-old boy was struck in the head and was in critical condition, the sheriff said.
+The 8-year-old boy was struck in the head and was initially listed in critical condition, the sheriff said.
 A 4-year-old boy was struck in the thigh and was in stable condition, he said.
 Their mother, 39, was in critical condition with injuries to her abdomen and legs, the sheriff said.

+Since the incident, six of the victims were released from the hospital by Wednesday, officials said: a 4-year-old male, 42-year-old male, 31-year-old male, 37-year-old female, 39-year-old female, and a 78-year-old male.

+Three others -- an 8-year-old male, a 39-year-old female, and a 30-year-old female -- remain hospitalized as of Wednesday night.

 A sergeant monitoring a live 911 channel heard the first call come in at 5:11 p.m. on Saturday, officials said.
 Officers arrived at the scene within 2 minutes, but the suspect had already fled, Bouchard said.

-Note: Editor's note: This story has been updated.